Latest 2021 French Open Live Streaming

 2021 French Open Schedule & Dates

-The earlier schedule for the 2020 year’s edition meant the French Open live streaming was to begin from Sunday, May 24 when its first round matches were to be played all the way up to the French Open final live stream on Sunday, June 7 at Roland-Garros.
+The French Open live streaming of the first round will begin from Sunday, May 30 all the way up to the French Open final live stream on Sunday, June 13 at Roland-Garros.

-The 2020 French Open was rescheduled to be played as the season’s final Grand Slam after the US Open.
+The 2020 French Open had earlier been rescheduled to be played as the season’s final Grand Slam after the US Open.
 The tournament qualifiers began from September 21 with its opening rounds on the following Sunday and the men’s singles final was then played on October 11.

-Here’s the schedule for the 2020 French Open:
+Here’s the expected schedule for the 2021 French Open:

 - September 21-26: Qualifiers